tomice/tomice.github.io/_posts/2024-12-09-integrating-kernel-modules-for-bbb-in-yocto.md

 SRC_URI = "file://example_char_user.c"

 S = "${WORKDIR}"

+# This is a nice-ism to allow us to work with multiple libcs.
+We leave it up
+# to BitBake to choose the correct one based on how the build is configured.
 DEPENDS = "virtual/libc"

+# Compilation is similar to how you would compile on the commandline with GCC.
+# In this case, ${CC} points to our default compiler with the default
+# compile-time flags and linker flags
 do_compile() {
     ${CC} ${CFLAGS} ${LDFLAGS} example_char_user.c -o example_char_user
 }

+# Create the bin directory and install the userspace app
 do_install() {
     install -d ${D}${bindir}
     install -m 0755 example_char_user ${D}${bindir}/example_char_user